JuliaHealth/NeuroAnalyzer.jl/README.md

 Pkg.add(NeuroJ_requirements)
 ```

-NeuroJ.jl will be 100% Julia based.
+Wherever possible, NeuroJ.jl will be 100% Julia based.
+If required, external open-source applications will be called for certain tasks.

 ## General remarks